Skip to Content

 Ingredients Substitutions

-Though this recipe is pretty straightforward, there are some ingredients you may not have on hand, but don’t worry!
-There are plenty of ingredients that can be substituted and still yield a delicious spicy chicken bite.
+There are plenty of ingredients that can be substituted and still get a delicious spicy chicken bite.

-As with most recipes, this recipe can be tailored to your specifications and still be tasty.
-Here are some suggestions we have for substitutions, but it is by no means a comprehensive list!
+Here are some suggestions I use for substitutions, but it is by no means a comprehensive list!

 1. Calamari